-It is through spiritual practice of Hridaya Yoga that spanda is revealed as the underlying background of all the rhythms of life.
-Spanda then is revealed as being the one and the same supreme vibration that pervades both the energies of one’s body and the energies of the whole universe.
+It is through the spiritual practice of Hridaya Yoga that spanda is revealed as the underlying background of all the rhythms of life.
+Spanda then is revealed as the one and the same supreme vibration that pervades both the energies of one’s body and the energies of the whole universe.

 The mind can always come up with reasons to deny or affirm the existence of the divine reality.
 As a matter of fact, it is only within the Heart that we find the certainty of the Existence, of “Something” such as the Divine Reality.

-It may be overwhelming to realize that the source of our faith (regardless of the religious or cultural context in which we express it) is a discreet tremor of ineffable nature which one can feel in the chest.
+It may be overwhelming to realize that the source of our faith (regardless of the religious or cultural context in which we express it) is a subtle tremor of ineffable nature which one can feel in the chest.

 But these assumptions can only limit one’s perspective and spiritual endeavor.
-The Tremor of the Heart is the very expression of spanda, the Sacred Tremor, the highest existential vibration, the very bliss giving vibration of the Spiritual Heart.
+The Tremor of the Heart is the very expression of spanda, the Sacred Tremor, the highest existential vibration, the very bliss-giving vibration of the Spiritual Heart.
 The Sacred Tremor of the Heart is present every single moment, in every human being, even if only very few spiritual traditions have mentioned it as such.

 The Sacred Tremor, spanda, exists at all levels of the manifestation.

-The spiritual tradition of Buddhism describes meditation techniques in which the students are taught to practice awareness of the ways in which emotions express and reflect themselves through physical sensations.
+The spiritual tradition of Buddhism describes meditation techniques in which students are taught to practice awareness of the ways in which emotions express and reflect themselves through physical sensations.
 This is how feelings become “tangible.”